 Jenn has thirty years of intentional classroom practice creating optimal learning environments for all learners.
 She has designed and facilitated original courses for teenage and adult learners.
 She is experienced in range of shared professional learning processes.
 She uses action research and reflective practice as a way to enhance her own work and effectiveness.

 Jenn trained as an RP trainer in 2016 and RP Champion in 2019.
 She trains students and teachers in RP in her own school and colleagues in other schools.
-She is an Associate with the Professional Development Service for Teachers (PDST) providing support to schools introducing RP and was previously an Associate with Droichead, the National Induction Programme for Teachers.
-She is currently engaged in the Cosán process.
+She is an Associate with the Professional Development Service for Teachers (PDST) providing support to schools introducing RP.
+She is also a school leadership coach and is working to support and resource colleagues in their roles as school leaders

 John is a Restorative Practices trainer and facilitator based in Dublin.
 He has been working as a practitioner in RP since 2010 and qualified as an RP trainer in 2013.
 During this time, he has worked with CDI to facilitate the training of adults and young people in Restorative Practices in both the voluntary and formal education sectors.
 Over the years, John has built significant experience, knowledge and expertise with regard to best practice in implementing restorative approaches successfully in primary education and youth work settings.